sh411-dev/UntrustedAutoReadyUpMod/README.md

 # Untrusted AutoReadyUp Mod
 Mod for game called [Untrusted](https://store.steampowered.com/app/1502660/Untrusted/).
 It makes you auto ready up when at least 10 players are in your lobby.

+# DISCLAIMER
+As for now, using the mod will not ban your account.
+However, as this is a modification that is against the EULA(as it uses some parts of decompiled code), it may become bannable in the future.
+I will not take any responsibility upon that.
+You are warned.

 ## Installation
 In order to install this mod you need to install MelonLoader first.
 [Link to official installation guide](https://github.com/LavaGang/MelonLoader.Installer/blob/master/README.md#how-to-install-re-install-or-update-melonloader).